 The activities in this guide can be adapted to fit the grade level of your students.
 The activity is based on the featured artist in the exhibition.
 Feel free to use this guide as a starting point for your physical or virtual classroom.
-Description: The work of Peter Halley: The Mirror Stage explores a new work from artist Peter Halley who emerged as a central figure of the Neo-Conceptualist movement in the 1980s.
+Description: The work of Dimithry Victor: The American Dream explores memories and iconography from the artist's childhood and the cultural imprints left on him by popular American media, such as television, sports, and the internet.
 Through discussion, research, writing, and observation, students will explore the concepts associated with this artist and their work.